…[H]uman beings are surprisingly resistant to conceptual change.

 Meanwhile in Canada, the feedback-loop device had been expressly recognised as fraudulent, and constructively illegal on mortgage-secured-debt since 1880, and on most all other debt since 1897, under federal securities law, but creditors in Canada had then been simply ignoring or evading those laws for 80-some years (with the rather shameless assistance of the lawyers and the (former-bank-lawyer-dominated) Courts), and use of the device has remained throughout Canada to this day.

-In 1897, the (typeset) bill passed by the House of Commons in Canada required the creditors to declare and disclose “what is truly the per annum rate” – but after the third-reading in the House, someone in the appointed and unelected Senate (or ex-Bankers’ Club) appears to have whispered something in the clerk’s ear, and those words were crossed out and replaced with the hand-written insertion the “annual rate [which is] equivalent”.
+As just a relatively minor (tip-of-the-iceberg-like) example, in 1897, the (typeset) bill passed by the House of Commons in Canada required the creditors to declare and disclose “what is truly the per annum rate” – but after the third-reading in the House, someone in the appointed and unelected Senate (or ex-Bankers’ Club) appears to have whispered something in the clerk’s ear, and those words were crossed out and replaced with the hand-written insertion the “annual rate [which is] equivalent”.
 The appointed former bank-lawyer / judges then ruled that “equivalent” can also mean “nominal” or literally “not-equivalent”.
 There is regardless no record of any debate or other due process to account for the change in the words.